bisgardo/concordium-docker/helm-charts/concordium-node/README.md

 kubectl apply -f ./local-persistentvolume.yaml
 ```

-In the case of Minikube, there is an addon `storage-provisioner` that enables automatic provisioning.
-Enable using
+In the case of Minikube, there is an addon `storage-provisioner` that enables automatic provisioning; enable using

 ```shell
 minikube addons enable storage-provisioner